sgorgun/uml-design-basics/README.md

 return simpleClass;
 ```

-Open a [CreatingSimpleClass2](UmlDesignBasics/CreatingSimpleClass2.cs) class, and add the implementation for _CreateSimpleClass2ObjectInitializer_ method - a method should create a new object of _SimpleClass2_ class and set all public fields by using an _object initializer_.
+Open the [CreatingSimpleClass2](UmlDesignBasics/CreatingSimpleClass2.cs) class, and add the implementation for _CreateSimpleClass2ObjectInitializer_ method - a method should create a new object of _SimpleClass2_ class and set all public fields by using an _object initializer_.

 | Field Name   | Value   |
 |--------------|---------|